Dodgers vs. Rockies Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- The Dodgers will hand the ball to Lance Lynn (8-9) for his 24th start of the season.
+- The Dodgers will send Tony Gonsolin (7-4) to the mound for his 19th start this season.

+- He has earned a quality start three times in 18 starts this season.

-- Lynn has pitched five or more innings in two straight games and will look to extend that streak.
+- Gonsolin has pitched five or more innings in six straight games and will look to extend that streak.

-- In 23 appearances this season, he has finished one without allowing an earned run.
+- He has finished five appearances without allowing an earned run in 18 chances this season.

 |Opponent